VaughnNguyen23/Llama-Term/README.md

 - [ ] RAG (Retrieval Augmented Generation) support
 - [ ] Model comparison mode

-## Contributing

-Contributions are welcome!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## Changelog

-See [CHANGELOG.md](CHANGELOG.md) for a history of changes to this project.

 ## Acknowledgments

 - [Ollama](https://ollama.ai/) - For the amazing local LLM platform